udelcodes/udelcodes.github.io/cyber3/SQL.md

 Now let us break it down...

-- `SELECT first_name` : "first_name is the variable holding information we will be pulling from the database
+- `SELECT first_name` : "first_name" is the variable holding information we will be pulling from the database
-- `FROM people` : people is an object that holds multiple variables
+- `FROM people` : "people" is an object that holds multiple variables
-- ` WHERE last_name = '$INPUT';` : last_name is what the user will be inputing.
+- ` WHERE last_name = '$INPUT';` : "last_name" is what the user will be inputing.

 So based on the above code, the user will enter a last name.
 If the last name is valid, the SQL statement will then look for, in the people's object, the first name that correlates with the last name.

 ---

-This is a basic way to pull information from a database, so most databases that use SQL handels input like the code above. **This is good**, because we can use it to our advantage.
+This is a basic way to pull information from a database, so most databases that use SQL handle input like the code above. **This is good**, because we can use it to our advantage.

-There are statements in SQL that we can use that trick the computer into thinking differently then the code intends. for example, in
+There are statements in SQL that we can use that trick the computer into thinking differently than the code intends.
+For example, in
 - `WHERE last_name = '$INPUT';`
 Do you see the tick marks surrounding `'$INPUT'`

-That is to indicate the user's unput, so if we were to input something like
+That is to indicate the user's input, so if we were to input something like
 - `Andy Novocin'` with a tick mark at the end, we can trick the computer into thinking that is the end of the users input, so we can add more code!!!

 ---